-Our audits were conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Commission's basic financial statements.
-The combining financial statement information on pages 20 through 23, and the schedule of employees and salaries on page 24 are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The combining financial statement information and the schedule of employees and salaries are the responsibility of the Commission's management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audits of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standard generally accepted in the United States of America.
-In our opinion, the combining financial statement information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
+The combining financial statement information on pages 20 through 23, and the schedule of employees and salaries on page 24 are presented for purposes of additional analysis and are not a required part of the financial statements.
+The combining financial statement information and the schedule of employees and salaries are the responsibility of the Commission's management and were derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+Such information has been subjected to the auditing procedures applied in the audits of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standard generally accepted in the United States of America.
+In our opinion, the combining financial statement information and the schedule of employees and salaries is fairly stated, in all material respects, in relation to the financial statements as a whole.